kercre123/fridge-tracker-hfdc/README.md

 # Hunger Free Dallas County fridge tracker software

-This software is meant to serve as an endpoint for ESP8266 community-fridge-trackers.
+This repo contains the software used to track community fridge usage by Hunger Free Dallas County (The Food Grid).

 ## Overview